PBorocz/manage/README.md

     - method: ...
       ...
 ```

-1. Arguments
+###### Arguments

-- `pathspec` Required path specification of dir(s) and/or file(s) to run.
+* `pathspec` Required path specification of dir(s) and/or file(s) to run.

 ##### **update_readme**

-Very specialised command to move \"Unreleased\" items into a dedicated \"release\" section of a README file.
+Specialised method to move "Unreleased" items into a dedicated release section of a README file.

+- README file can be in either [Org](https://orgmode.org/) or Markdown format, ie. `README.md` or `README.org`.
+- We assume `README.org/md` is in the same directory as your `pyproject.toml` and `manage.yaml`.
+This is almost always the root directory of your project.

 ``` yaml
 build_my_package: